16. Code of Conduct (players, parents, coaches)

 The official’s jurisdiction extends from 30 minutes before the game until the officials leave the playing venue.
 Officials should be on the field and be in charge of the game 30 minutes prior to game time.
+They may eject players, parents, or coaches off the field or from the surrounding venue within that window of time.
 If a situation occurs after the game ends and before the officials leave the playing venue and offending conduct would warrant a red card/ejection during game, the official(s) can issue a post-game ejection to the offending player, parent, or coach to be served in the team’s next game.

 The first time a player is ejected from a game due to fighting, he/she is barred from playing in the next two games.
 The second time the same player is ejected from a game for fighting, he will be expelled for the remainder of the season.
 This rule does not apply in the case of a player fouling out of a game.